 The TEI considers academic misconduct to be a formational and disciplinary matter; it may result in expulsion without the award of a qualification.
-Such malpractice may take the form of: plagiarism (unacknowledged quotation or close paraphrasing of other people's writing, amounting to the presentation of another person's thoughts or writings as one's own), multiple submission (inappropriate submission of the same or substantially the same work of one's own for a different module), collusion (working with one or more other students to produce work which is presented as one's own in a situation in which this is inappropriate or not permitted and/or or without acknowledging the collaboration); impersonation (presenting work on behalf of someone else as if it were the work of the other individual); cheating (using inappropriate or unauthorised means to achieve credit for a module); the use of inadmissible material (which is not permitted to achieve credit for a module); and submitting work purchased from an essay writing website, as if it were your own work.
+Such malpractice may take the form of: plagiarism (unacknowledged quotation or close paraphrasing of other people's writing, amounting to the presentation of another person's thoughts or writings as one's own), multiple submission (inappropriate submission of the same or substantially the same work of one's own for a different module), collusion (working with one or more other students to produce work which is presented as one's own in a situation in which this is inappropriate or not permitted and/or or without acknowledging the collaboration); impersonation (presenting work on behalf of someone else as if it were the work of the other individual); cheating (using inappropriate or unauthorised means to achieve credit for a module); and submitting work purchased from an essay writing website, as if it were your own work.